 Potato is the ultimate comfort food, while leek lends itself to a pleasant, sweet tanginess.
 When the two combine?
 It could be the coziest soup to get your hands on when the cold months arrive.
 This potato leek soup was once called “good wife” soup, and that’s for good reasons.

 With a total of five ingredients, most of which are already in your pantries, this French staple is easy even for an amateur home cook.
-Just add the melted butter, leeks, potatoes, milk, and cornstarch, respectively, and blend the soup until it’s thick and creamy.
+Just add the melted butter, leeks, potatoes, milk, and cornstarch or its substitutes, respectively, and blend the soup until it’s thick and creamy.

 Nothing yields chilly weather like a bowlful of smooth, creamy, and delicious soup.
 To add more flavors to the dish, top it with bacon, fresh herbs, or anything that suits your fancy.